Introduction

 If Your NPS is High but Referrals are Low

 This indicates that you have "silent promoters."
 They love your brand, but they need a nudge to share it.
-Implementing a referral program that rewards both the advocate and the new customer can turn that satisfaction into a powerful acquisition channel.
+Implementing a referral program that rewards both parties can turn that satisfaction into a powerful acquisition channel.

 Realistic Expectations for Growth